-Method A (From the Belt):
+Method A (From the Belt)

 - 1. Stop the belt. - 2.
 Set the sampling template in place on the belt, avoiding intrusion by adjacent material. - 3.
-Scoop off the sample, including all fines. - 4.
-Obtain a minimum of three approximately equal increments. - 5.
+Remove the material from inside the template, including all fines. - 4.
+Obtain at least three approximately equal increments. - 5.
 Combine the increments to form a single sample.

-Method B (From the Belt Discharge):
+Method B (From the Belt Discharge)

 - 1. Pass a sampling device through the full stream of the material as it runs off the end of the conveyor belt.
 The sampling device may be manually, semi-automatic or automatically powered. - 2.
 The sampling device shall pass through the stream at least twice, once in each direction, without overfilling while maintaining a constant speed during the sampling process. - 3.
-When emptying the sampling device into the sample container, include all fines. - 4.
+When emptying the sampling device into the container, include all fines. - 4.
 Combine the increments to form a single sample.